Malwa Dal Recipe

 About Malwa Dal

-Malwa Dal, as the name suggests comes from the Malwa region of India (western central areas of Rajasthan and Madhya Pradesh).
-It is a light and easy lentil preparation perfect to serve for everyday meals.
+Malwa Dal, as the name suggests, comes from the Malwa region of India (western central areas of Rajasthan and Madhya Pradesh).
+It is a light and easy lentil preparation perfect for everyday meals.

-Serve it with bafla, piping hot phulka, or steamed rice with a side of sabzi for a wholesome meal.
+Serve it with bafla, piping hot phulka, or steamed rice, accompanied by a side of sabzi, for a wholesome meal.

 Dal – This recipe uses tuvar (toor dal, pigeon peas lentils).
 It is easily available in Indian grocery stores or online.

-For tempering (tadka) – To temper the dal, you will need ghee, asafetida (hing), cumin seeds, fresh ginger, garlic, green chillies, and Kashmiri red chilli powder.
+For The Tempering (Tadka) – To temper the malwa dal, you will need ghee, asafetida (hing), cumin seeds, fresh ginger, garlic, green chilies, and Kashmiri red chili powder.

-To make the dal vegan, replace ghee with coconut oil or any other oil of your choice.
+To make the Malwa dal vegan, replace the ghee with coconut oil or any other oil of your choice.

-You can avoid adding garlic to make a no onion no garlic version.
+You can avoid adding garlic to make a no-onion, garlic version.

 Avoid adding asafetida (hing) to make it gluten-free.